 Residents are strongly encouraged throughout their residency training to take an active role in the departmental clinical research projects.
 Arrangements have been made in the past to facilitate the use of an animal laboratory.
 A research meeting is held once a month at which time residents are encouraged to present their ideas for research projects.
 A staff member will assist the resident in presenting this project for IRB approval.
-The research team consists of a research assistant, Dr Palgala and volunteers to assist with the research project in data collection, patient follow-up, etc.
+The research team consists of a research assistant, Dr. Homel and volunteers to assist with the research project in data collection, patient follow-up, etc.

-CA-3 residents are assigned topics on clinical anesthesia and they are expected to obtain the latest information on these topics through literature search, journals and textbooks, etc. A faculty member is assigned with the resident to supervise this academic activity.
+CA-3 residents are assigned topics on clinical anesthesia and they are expected to obtain the latest information on these topics through literature search, journals and textbooks, etc. A faculty member is assigned to the resident to supervise this academic activity.